Stefan Christensen ← Back to writing

 The lesson wasn’t about finding the perfect phrasing.
 It was about talking to the people who actually operate the systems, not the people who sell them.

 The bank’s payments team gave us answers they believed were true.
 But they didn’t understand the operational details of how Faster Payments worked across different account types and time windows.
+The people who know those details are cash managers, operations teams, the people who investigate failed payments every day.

 The Questions That Would Have Helped